suneeta-mall/suneeta-mall.github.io/_posts/2020-01-10-Tech-book-list.md

 ---

 This list includes books that a) I have truly enjoyed reading and highly admire or b) Eagerly looking forward to reading.
-It has seven sections:
+It has six sections:

-- Abstract Programming
+- Abstract Programming/AI
 - Kubernetes
 - Machine Learning, AI, Deep Learning
 - Statistics
-- Programming Practices
 - Parenting
 - Miscellaneous